karmacelina/dsp/05a-python.md

 How are Python lists and tuples similar and different?
 Which will work as keys in dictionaries?
 Why?

 >> Python lists are mutable objects, whereas tuples are immutable.
-Lists and tuples can be indexed.
+Lists and tuples can both be indexed.
-*FIND MORE SIMILARITIES*
 Tuples will work as keys in dictionaries because they're immutable.
-Dictionary keys have to be hashable.
+Dictionary keys have to be be immutable objects.
+Dictionary keys need to be hashable (dictionaries = hash tables).

 ---